Macrometacorp/docs/docs/cep/tutorials/correlating-data.md

 	CREATE SINK PeakTempStream WITH (type='stream', stream.list='TemperaturePeak]:') (initialTemp double, peakTemp double);
     ```

    The output directed to this stream is published via a sink of the `stream` type.
-For more information about publishing data via sinks, see the [Publishing Data](publishing-data.md).

 4. To specify how to identify the peaks, add a `from` clause as follows.